saha0073/Social-Metaverse-with-MultiplayerVR/README.md

 * Multiplayer features: Photon multiplayer, Photon voice, RPC calls, avatar selection

 ## Recording of the social metaverse in Quest2
-The `./Recordings` folder contains several recordings during the gameplay, like as shown below
+The `./Recordings` folder contains several recordings during the gameplay.

 ## To run the Unity application
 * Clone the repo and open the project in Unity 2020.3.36